 Recommended Galapagos Reading:

-Swim into the emerald green water of Las Grietas
+✦ Swim into the Emerald Green Waters of Las Grietas

 While in the Galapagos, don’t miss out on the incredible opportunity to swim in the emerald green water of Last Grietas, nestled at the bottom of an earth fracture.
 The water is more than 10 meters deep and stretches at a width of 7 meters.
 It’s surrounded by dark volcanic rock rising on each side, which makes the experience even more surreal.

 ✦ Go surfing at Montañita Beach

 Montañita is a hippie beach destination and a popular spot for surfing.
 The beachfront is dotted with hotels, restaurants, and open-air cafes and bars, a haven for young travelers and backpackers.
 They say it is a perfect place for surfing, but it was not exactly my cup of tea!
 My husband and kids loved it though.

 The Cotopaxi National Park is just an hour’s drive away from the city of Quito.
 Hiking in the snow-capped Cotopaxi volcano is one of the best things to do in Ecuador during winter.
 Adventure seekers will surely love the sight of the remarkable 820-foot crater at the volcano’s peak.